009-KumarJi/NoviConnect/server/readme.md

 - `middlewares/`: This directory contains middleware functions that process incoming requests before they reach the route handlers.
   - [`multer.middleware.js`](./middlewares/multer.middleware.js): A middleware for handling file uploads.
+  - [`auth.middleware.js`](./middlewares/auth.middleware.js): A middleware for ensuring that only authenticated users can access certain routes.
+  - [`error.middleware.js`](./middlewares/error.middleware.js): A middleware for handling errors that occur during request processing.

 - `seeders/`: This directory contains scripts for seeding the database with initial data.